budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

     8:41:49 AM: failed during stage 'building site': Build script returned non-zero exit code: 255 8:41:49 AM: Finished processing build request in 14.990296865s

-So, as usual I open new tab in browser to find solutions on the internet, and then after a while I found article from Hugo official website, here's the link: [https://gohugo.io/templates/taxonomy-templates/](https://gohugo.io/templates/taxonomy-templates/ "https://gohugo.io/templates/taxonomy-templates/")
+So, as usual I open new tab in browser to find solutions on the internet, and then after a while I found article from official Hugo website, here's the link: [taxonomy-templates](https://gohugo.io/templates/taxonomy-templates/ "Hugo taxonomy templates").

-## Reason Errors
+# Reason Errors

 After reading the article, I found reason why I got errors when I deploy my site to Netlify.